lorensen/VTKExamples/src/VTKBook/Chapter3.md

 scaling in world space.
 The actor's geometry is defined by a model in model coordinates.
 We specify the actor's location using orientation, position, and scale factors along the coordinate axes.
-In addition, we can define an ori-gin around which the actor rotates.
+In addition, we can define an origin around which the actor rotates.
 This feature is useful because we can rotate the actor around its center or some other meaningful point.